Matt-A-Bennett/Matt-A-Bennett.github.io/index.md

 <div style="text-align: justify">
 <p>I earned my PhD in cognitive neuroscience at the University of Glasgow and I
 currently work as a postdoc at UCLouvain, Belgium.
 I work with fmri data and neural networks.
-I mainly use python and matlab programming languages.</p>
+I mainly use python and matlab programming languages.
+I favour linux machines, and working in the terminal with Vim as my editor of choice.</p>
 </div>

 ## About this site